cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 This ADR introduces a new method `ConsensusVersion()` on `AppModule`, which all modules need to implement.
 It also alters the UpgradeHandler function signature.
 As such, it is not backwards-compatible.

-While modules MUST register their migration scripts when bumping ConsensusVersions, running those scripts using an upgrade handler is optional.
+While modules MUST register their migration functions when bumping ConsensusVersions, running those scripts using an upgrade handler is optional.
 An application may perfectly well decide to not call the `RunMigrations` inside its upgrade handler, and continue using the legacy JSON migration path.

 ### Positive